Featured products and servicesadvertise here

 The Apache HTTP Server is a popular open source web server by the Apache Software Foundation.

 Unix is a range of operating systems originally developed at Bell Labs.
-This contains Unix and Unix-like system, such as Linux.
+This contains Unix and Unix-like systems, such as Linux.